francescowang/DevOps-Course-Starter/README.md

 ```docker build --target prod --tag todoapp:prod .```

 Running a container based on the todoapp:prod image

 ```docker run --env-file .env -it -p 5000:80 todoapp:prod```

 Note: port 80 is the port that gunicorn uses

-## For debugging (running tests on Docker)
+## Debugging Docker

-It starts the app, it links my terminal to the container's terminal If you have problems within the container, you can just explore what's going on in the container
+If you have problems within the container, you can investigate what's going on in the container.

 ```docker run --entrypoint bash -it todoapp:dev```

 This builds an image for testing.

 ```docker build --target test --tag test-image-v1 .```

 This runs the image for testing.

 ```docker run test-image-v1```